ErickRomeroDev/naval-battle-game_v2/README.md

 - Visually communicates the correct player turn and game execution order by disabling buttons when actions are not allowed.
 - Optimized for desktop devices.
 - Displays each player’s remaining boats, hit/miss statistics, and game status.
-- Animations for hits, misses, and winning/losing conditions.
+- Visual representation for hits, misses, and winning/losing conditions.
 - User-friendly messages(toasters) for errors like invalid actions, valid actions, loading states and disconnected wallets.
 - Highlights the active player’s grid and status.
 - Ensures only valid grid coordinates can be guessed.